greerviau/Sketch-Artist/README.md

 ## Overview
 A Tensorflow implementation of a Conditional GAN that generates human faces based on a description.
 This project was created for my CSC 340 (Artificial Intelligence) final project.
 Hi Kaur :)

+## TO-DO
+* Still does not produce samples accurate to condition yet

 ## Installation
 Git clone the repository and ```cd``` into the directory
 ```